Vincennes Velvets: History

 Following the 1949 season, the Belleville Stags of the Mississippi–Ohio Valley League moved to Vincennes.
-The franchise became the Vincennes "Citizens," beginning play in 1950 as an affiliate of the St. Louis Browns, before operating as an independent in 1951–1952.
-The team changed from the "Citizens" moniker in 1950 and became known as the Vincennes "Velvets" in 1951.
-The name change occurred when Champagne Velvet Beer became a sponsor of the team.
+The franchise became the Vincennes Velvets beginning play in 1950 as an affiliate of the St. Louis Browns, before operating as an independent in 1951–1952.
+The Velvets team was named after the Champagne Velvet Beer sponsor.

-The 1950 Vincennes Citizens ended the season with a record of 43–76, finishing in seventh place in the eight–team Mississippi–Ohio Valley League regular season under managers Mel Ivy and Andy Smith.
+The 1950 Vincennes Velvets ended the season with a record of 43–76, finishing in seventh place in the eight–team Mississippi–Ohio Valley League regular season under managers Mel Ivy and Andy Smith.
 Vincennes was 38.0 games behind the first place Centralia Sterlings in the final regular season standings.
 Playing at Nehi Park, Vincennes had total home attendance of 18,977, an average of 319 per game.

 The Vincennes Velvets finished in sixth place in 1951, ending the season 39.5 games behind the first place Paris Lakers in the regular season standings.
 With a 43–74 record under managers Stormy Kromer and Bob Signaigo, Vincennes was last in the six–team Mississippi–Ohio Valley League standings.
 Vincennes had 1951 total attendance of 25,652, an average of 438 per game, fifth in the league.

-The franchise moved during the 1951 season.
-On June 7, 1952, the Vincennes Velvets moved to Canton, Illinois, where the franchise became the Canton Citizens The Vincennes/Canton team finished the 1952 season with a 54–70 record and placed sixth in the eight–team Mississippi–Ohio Valley League, finishing 31.5 games behind the first place Danville Dans.
+The Vincennes Velvets franchise moved to Canton, Illinois, where the franchise became the Canton Aces on June 7, 1952.
+The Vincennes/Canton team finished the 1952 season with a 54–70 record and placed sixth in the eight–team Mississippi–Ohio Valley League, finishing 31.5 games behind the first place Danville Dans.
 The Vincennes Velvets were the last minor league team in Vincennes, Indiana.